wbotelhos/normalizy/README.md

 ## RSpec

-If you use [RSpec](http://rspec.info), we have built-in matchers for you.
+If you use [RSpec](http://rspec.info), we did built-in matchers for you.
 Add the following code to your `rails_helper.rb`

 ```ruby